rutuja12-rk/March--19/readme.txt

 hello alll
-Welcome to basics of devops
+Welcome to basics of devops.
+date- 19-04-24